reactive-python/reactpy-django/docs/src/features/components.md

     When using `compatibility` mode, IDOM automatically exposes a URL to your view.

-    It is your responsibility to ensure priveledged information is not leaked via this method.
+    It is your responsibility to ensure privileged information is not leaked via this method.

     This can be done via directly writing conditionals into your view, or by adding decorators such as [user_passes_test](https://docs.djangoproject.com/en/dev/topics/auth/default/#django.contrib.auth.decorators.user_passes_test) to your views prior to using `view_to_component`.